 Suspense follows us all around the storyline.
 Cinderella's mother dies and she's doomed to sleeping near the fireplace (which is how she gets the name, Cinderella).
 But then the godmother appears from the blue—and suspense builds up—because now Cinderella has a chance like everyone else.
 Will she make it?
 Won't she?
 She does.
 And then just as Cindy's hitting it off with the Prince, the clock goes nuts and her life is miserable once more.
 What on earth is happening?
 What's with this girl?
 Is she just going to be a loser?
 Yup, that's all suspense.

 3) Then there's the roller coaster

 Good times, then bad.
 Then good, then bad.
 Your story doesn't have to swing wildly, but it helps to have contrast because contrast changes the pace of the story.
 So just as things are really yucky, along comes the knight in shining armour.
 Or just as things are looking great, the avian flu threatens to kill the entire population.
 Cinderella's fortunes seem to bounce up and down, which keeps the interest in the story.

 Now let's head to your story…

-Every story you write tends to have sequence, because without sequence a story has no meaning.
+Every story you write tends to have a sequence because without sequence a story has no meaning.
 But suspense?
 You have to insert a certain amount of suspense.
 It's always there in your story, but when you insert a ‘what the heck is happening' factor, you instantly build suspense.
 And finally the roller coaster.
 If your story has been coasting with the fairies for a while, then it's time to bring out the ogres—and vice versa.

 And there are reasons why this storytelling is important: